SarahDal/sarahdal.github.io/_posts/2024-07-13-AilsaCraig.md

 | A ruined single story cottage with a window either side of the door.
 The roof has long collapsed.
 This was the "tennant's cottage".|

-In the sunshine, we walked from the lighthouse clockwise along the track left by this winter's rock extraction, we passed the south foghorn, on top of a concrete dome and with compressed air cannisters rusting alongside.
+In the afternoon sunshine, we walked from the lighthouse clockwise along the track left by this winter's rock extraction, we passed the south foghorn, on top of a concrete dome and with compressed air cannisters rusting alongside.
 Huge boulders litter the shore line, we walked as far as "Trammins" and flew the drone to take photographs of the gannets nesting on the 200m high cliffs towering above.

 | [![Image]({{ site.url }}pics/media/large/AilsaCraig/20240712_143557.jpg)]({{ site.url }}pics/media/large/AilsaCraig/20240712_143557.jpg) |
 |:--:|